-Open Access, the unrestricted access to scientific publications and cultural heritage, is an ongoing and future trend in the scientific landscape worldwide.
+Open Science, the unrestricted access to scientific publications (Open Access), scientific data and software, is an ongoing and future trend in the scientific landscape worldwide.
 Research publications and other digital objects such as research data will thus be publicly available on the internet.

 The Helmholtz Association was one of the initial signatories of the “Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities” in 2003.
-This commitment towards open access was then formally approved on by its Assembly of Members (assembly of the directors of the Helmholtz Centres): ”Publications from the Helmholtz Association shall in future, without exception, be available free of charge, in so far no conflicting Agreement with the publishers or others exists.”
-(Agreement of the Assembly of Members, 27.09.2004).
+This commitment towards open access was then formally approved by its Assembly of Members in 2004.

-Since 2005 the Helmholtz Open Access Project supports the scientists as well as the respective Helmholtz Centres in the realisation of Open Access.
-The project´s Newsletter and the Helmholtz Open Access Workshops are only two examples of how the project informs and advises employees about new developments, strategies, and ideas.
+Since 2005 the Helmholtz Open Science Coordination Office supports the scientists as well as the respective Helmholtz Centres in the realisation of Open Science.
+The project´s Newsletter and the Helmholtz Open Science Workshops are only two examples of how the project informs and advises employees about new developments, strategies, and ideas.

 One example of the project’s success is that most Helmholtz Centres now run institutional repositories.
 These open accessible databases contain a significant and steadily growing share of the scientific output of the Helmholtz Association.

-Regularly organised workshops support the establishment of a Helmholtz Open Access community.
-This community includes dedicated scientists who act as editors and/or members of the Review Board of Open Access Journals and who, in addition, continue to develop the idea of open access in their individual Research Centres.
+Regularly organised workshops support the establishment of a Helmholtz Open Science community.
+This community includes dedicated scientists who act as editors and/or members of the Review Board of Open Access Journals and who, in addition, continue to develop the idea of Open Science in their individual Research Centres.

 If you would like to know more

-You will find more information e.g. on the advantages of Open Access and on current project activities, on the website of the Helmholtz Open Access Project: http://oa.helmholtz.de/
+You will find more information e.g. on the advantages of Open Science and on current project activities, on the website of the Helmholtz Open Science Coordination Office: http://os.helmholtz.de/